Introduction

 The cardiovascular system is a complex network of blood vessels responsible for transporting oxygen-rich blood throughout the body.
 The arteries, veins, and capillaries work together to ensure proper blood flow to every organ and tissue, including the legs.
 Leg pain, particularly throbbing or cramping leg muscles, can be a symptom of various cardiovascular conditions, including vascular disease, that restrict blood flow to the lower legs.

+and overuse, are another potential cause of leg pain.
 These conditions can impair healthy blood flow and lead to symptoms like varicose veins, leg swelling, or feeling cold in the lower leg.
 Issues can stem from peripheral artery disease (PAD), chronic venous insufficiency, deep vein thrombosis (DVT), or neurological disorders causing nerve pain in the legs.
 Even mild pain or muscle cramps could potentially indicate an underlying vascular disease, peripheral neuropathy, or other nerve problems affecting the legs.

 Peripheral Artery Disease (PAD)

 Peripheral artery disease is a common cause of chronic leg pain related to cardiovascular issues.
 In PAD, the arteries that supply blood to the legs become narrowed or blocked due to the buildup of plaque, a condition known as atherosclerosis.
 This buildup can restrict blood flow to the leg muscles, leading to throbbing pain, muscle cramps, and fatigue in the calf or lower legs, particularly during physical activity.
+PAD-related leg pain should not be confused with sciatic nerve pain, which is caused by pressure on the nerve in the spine.

 The leg pain associated with PAD is often described as a dull, aching, or cramping sensation that occurs in the calves, thighs, or buttocks.
 The pain may worsen with walking and subside with rest, a condition known as intermittent claudication.
 Other symptoms can include feeling cold, numbness or weakness in the legs.